Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Local business license: In addition to the state business license, a local license may also be necessary.
 Visit your city officials or economic development office for more details.

 Business tax number.
-If you’re selling a product or offering specific services, you’ll need a Washington sales tax registration number.
-This can be obtained from the Washington Department of Revenue.
+If you sell a product or offer specific services, you’ll need a Washington sales tax registration number, which you can obtain from the Washington Department of Revenue.

 Professional license: Some professions in the state are regulated and must be registered, such as appraisers, cosmetologists, home inspectors, limousine services, tattoo studios, and more.
 Check out the Washington State Department of Licensing for further details.